 Since testing CFast memory cards is very difficult in cameras that don’t shoot insanely fast burst rates like the Canon 1DX II, I’ve put together a benchmark of how the CFast memory cards perform in a PC.

 You can use this list or see how they perform in the Canon 1DX II to get a sense of which Cfast cards are the best for your camera.

-Here is a working list of cameras that currently support CFast memory cards
+List of cameras that support CFast memory cards

 Canon 1DX II